-Consolidated balance sheet SOURCE COMMENTS FRS 102 s4.2 The statement of financial position should be presented in accordance with the requirements of SI 2008/1913 for a balance sheet.
-Sch 1 (1A(1)) SORP 26B and 26C SI 2016/575 amendments introduced flexibility in the balance sheet format: The members of the LLP may adapt one of the balance sheet formats in Section B so as to distinguish between current and non-current items in a different way, provided that- (a) the information given is at least equivalent to that which would have been required by the use of such format had it not been thus adapted, and (b) the presentation of those items is in accordance with generally accepted accounting principles or practice.
+FRS 102 s4.2 The statement of financial position should be presented in accordance with the requirements of SI 2008/1913 for a balance sheet.

+Sch 1 (1A(1)) SORP 26B and 26C

+SI 2016/575 amendments introduced flexibility in the balance sheet format: The members of the LLP may adapt one of the balance sheet formats in Section B so as to distinguish between current and non-current items in a different way, provided that-

+- (a) the information given is at least equivalent to that which would have been required by the use of such format had it not been thus adapted, and - (b) the presentation of those items is in accordance with generally accepted accounting principles or practice.

 If an entity chooses to apply paragraph 1A(1) and adapt one of the balance sheet formats, this must be done in accordance with the requirements set out in FRS 102 s4.2A to s4.2D.

-FRS 102 s4.3 An entity shall present additional line items, headings and subtotals in the statement of financial position when such presentation is relevant to an understanding of the entity's financial position.
-FRS 102 s4.4A In instances where the amount of debtors due after more than one year is so material in the context of the total net current assets that in the absence of disclosure of the debtors due after more than one year on the face of the statement of financial position readers may misinterpret the financial statements, the amount should be disclosed on the face of the statement of financial position within current assets.
+An entity shall present additional line items, headings and subtotals in the statement of financial position when such presentation is relevant to an understanding of the entity's financial position.

+In instances where the amount of debtors due after more than one year is so material in the context of the total net current assets that in the absence of disclosure of the debtors due after more than one year on the face of the statement of financial position readers may misinterpret the financial statements, the amount should be disclosed on the face of the statement of financial position within current assets.
 In most cases it will be satisfactory to disclose the amount due after more than one year in the notes to the financial statements.

-FRS 102 s3.22 Although FRS 102 uses the term statement of financial position, other titles may be used as long as it is not misleading.
+Although FRS 102 uses the term statement of financial position, other titles may be used as long as it is not misleading.
 In these illustrative accounts the statement has been entitled the "Balance sheet" consistent with the terminology used in SI 2008/1913.

 NB The pension liability has been presented in the balance sheet of FRS 102 Layout LLP after all other net assets, consistent with the presentation previously required by FRS 17 other than it is not presented net of related deferred tax.
 (Deferred tax relating to defined benefit pension deficits or surpluses is presented with other deferred tax balances.)

-Such a presentation is potentially supported by legal advice received by the Accounting Standards Board when developing FRS 17 that such a presentation would not contravene companies legislation.
+Such a presentation is potentially supported by legal advice received by the Accounting Standards Board when developing FRS 17 that such a presentation would not contravene company legislation.
 However, it should be noted that neither FRS 102 or SI 2008/1913 explicitly require or permit such presentation.

-Sch 1 (4.2) & (4.3) FRS 102 Layout LLP has taken advantage of the following LLP regulation:
+Sch 1 (4.2) & (4.3)

+FRS 102 Layout LLP has taken advantage of the following LLP regulation: